 The SENCO will hold central records relating to pupils with SEND.
-This will include copies of all personal profiles, EHCPs, CAFs, Early Help Forms and advice from external agencies.
+This will include copies of all Learning Plans, EHCPs, Early Help Assessment Forms and advice from external agencies.
 Where appropriate school based assessments will also be kept.
 These files will be locked in the filing cabinet in the SENCO's room.
+The school also store these records electronically on the Millfield Google Drive and on 'Provision Map'.